pi-hole/docker-pi-hole/README.md

 ## Imporant Note to alpine / arm tag users:

 **Debian is now the only supported base OS for `diginc/pi-hole`** to improve consistency and updates.
-The ARM Deian is still supported but the images has been moved to [diginc/pi-hole-multiarch:debian_armhf](https://hub.docker.com/r/diginc/pi-hole-multiarch/tags/).
+Alpine OS was dropped and ARM has moved to a new image/tag name.
+The ARM Debian tag was removed from `diginc/pi-hole` but is still supported at it's now image repostiroy home,  [diginc/pi-hole-multiarch](https://hub.docker.com/r/diginc/pi-hole-multiarch/tags/) where it has both an `:debian_armhf` and `:debian_aarch64` version

 A [Docker](https://www.docker.com/what-docker) project to make lightweight x86 and ARM container with [pi-hole](https://pi-hole.net) functionality.
 Why?
 Originally designed to be a quick, easy, and portable way to run x86 Pi-Hole, it now has an arm specific tag too.